imagekit-developer/imagekit-react/README.md

 `transformationPosition` is optional.
 The default value for this parameter is `path`.
 Acceptable values are `path` & `query`

-_Note: Do not include your Private Key in any client-side code, including this SDK or its initialization.
+>Note: Do not include your Private Key in any client-side code, including this SDK or its initialization.
 If you pass the `privateKey` parameter while initializing this SDK, it throws an error_

 ### IKImage - URL generation

-The IKImage component component defines an ImageKit Image tag. example usage:
+The IKImage component renders an `img` tag.
+For example:

 #### Using image path and image hostname or endpoint